xarray-contrib/xarray-simlab/doc/inspect_model.rst

 It is also possible to have direct access to all input variables in a model using the :attr:`~xsimlab.Model.input_vars` property.

-We can test whether a variable is a model input or not, e.g.,
+We can further test whether a variable is a model input or not, e.g.,

 .. ipython:: python